 Media release: FOR IMMEDIATE RELEASE

-CHESTER, NOVA SCOTIA, September 17, 2020 – Canada is a global cheapskate when it comes to supporting the world’s most threatened and biologically rich tropical ecosystems.
+CHESTER, NOVA SCOTIA, September 25, 2020 – Canada has fallen far behind other developed countries when it comes to supporting the world’s most threatened and biologically rich tropical ecosystems.

-A report published today by the International Conservation Fund of Canada (ICFC) found that Canada, while increasing funds for conservation at home, is near the back of the pack among wealthy nations when it comes to paying to save tropical nature.
+A report published this month by the International Conservation Fund of Canada (ICFC) found that Canada, while increasing protected areas and conservation spending at home, is near the back of the pack among wealthy nations when it comes to foreign aid for biodiversity.

-While other donors generally increased support for international conservation—some dramatically—during the period, Canada’s conservation aid has been and remains scant.
-The country’s average annual contribution for the years 2016-2018, for example, was just over $10 million—less by two orders of magnitude than that contributed by France and Germany (more than US$1 billion each) to help lower-income countries save nature.
+The ICFC report found that while other donor nations generally increased support for international conservation—some dramatically—during the last two decades, Canada’s conservation aid has been minimal.
+The country’s average annual bilateral aid for biodiversity for the years 2016-2018, for example, was just over $10 million—far less than that contributed by France and Germany (more than US$1 billion per year each) to help lower-income countries save nature.

 -- 30 --